edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 - API Gateway's port `8433` for external and secure access to EdgeX endpoints
 - Core Data's port `59880` for demonstration purposes in chapter A.

-As mentioned before, once the initial installation is complete, you will get a prompt for your email address to deploy your public key.

 !!! failure "Could not set up host forwarding rule 'tcp::8443-:8443'"
     This means that the port 8443 is not available on the host.
 Try stopping the service that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::18443-:8443`.

+!!! success
+    Once the installation is complete, you'll see the initialization interface; Refer [here](#initialization) for details.

 ## Flash the image on disk
 !!! warning
     If you have used `pc.img` to install in QEMU, the image has changed.
 You need to rebuild a new copy before continuing.